-The people of the UK and the RoI depend on the RNLI, and the RNLI depends on its network of more than 31,500 volunteers.
+The people of the UK and Ireland depend on the RNLI, and the RNLI depends on its network of more than 31,500 volunteers.

 On lifeboats, at lifeboat stations, on beaches and as community fundraisers, in RNLI shops, education presenters in schools, at events, sea safety officers in coastal communities, museums and across our offices without volunteers we wouldn’t be able to save lives at sea.